 This is done by dropping a particle into a vertical liquid column and timing its fall between two points.
+Particle cross section is no more than 1% of the tube cross section.
 Various sizes and density of particles are supplied including stream lined shaped objects.

 A guide at the top of the tube is provided to minimize disturbance to the liquid.
 Valves at the bottom of the tubes provide a mean for particle removal with minimum loss of the liquid.
-A fluorescent tube light at the back of the liquid tube allows clear observation of the particle fall.
+The rear panel is translucent with back lighting.
+This allows clear observation of the particle fall.

 - Measurement of drag coefficients of sphere under various Reynold numbers.